5 ways to build your legacy in hearts, not stone

 His legacy?
 He modelled positivity.

 Linda Falconer says, ‘The people that you miss the most after they die are the ones that gave you the most … You can give love, respect, kindness, and even friendship!
 Just be generous in what you give and have a big heart’!

 There’s no better way to be remembered than as a person with a big heart among your social network.
 There’s warmth in the thought.

 5. Your community involvement

-I attended the funeral of a neighbour recently where there was standing room only inside the funeral chapel.
+I remember attended the funeral of a neighbour where there was standing room only inside the funeral chapel.
 Leo had been sick for several years before his death and had few visitors, but he had impacted on many people, particularly as a soccer coach.

 At the funeral, I discovered he’d coached a youth team that won the Asian championship in Fiji one year.
 In teaching them about commitment and how to play the game—and life—he left a legacy that continues.

 Our legacy is in our hands.
 What do we want it to be?
 What impact do we want to make on people in our lives?
 How do we want to be remembered?